 Simple is good, simple is reliable, and simple is also affordable.

-The SUB 2000 is a cheap gun with an everyday retail price of around $350.
-Low initial investment, coupled with low ammo costs, makes it one of the most accessible rifles.
+When it comes to firearms, the SUB 2000 rifle is a cheap gun with an everyday retail price of around $350.
+The low initial investment, coupled with low ammo costs, makes it one of the most accessible rifles.

 KelTec Sub 2000 Features